Arvoya/city-explorer-api/README.md

 01-17-2024 - Server correct receives GET requests, and gives correct response with weather data (placeholder).

-01-19-2024 - Application can now display a forecast.
+01-19-2024 - Application can now display a forecast, but only through a local server connection.

 ## Feature Log